-The Ancient Greater Synagogue: The Synagogue continues to be the cultural and study centre of the Jewish community.
+The Ancient Greater Synagogue: The Synagogue remains to be the cultural and study centre of the Jewish community.
 It is more than a place to worship, it is also a place to study, discuss sacred texts, a school to learn Hebrew and the norms of Judaism.
-It already existed at the end of the 1st and beginning of the 2nd Centuries and is the oldest active synagogue in Europe.
+It already existed a Jewish community at the end of the 2nd Century.

 Check our reviews and see what our customers say about this tour.

 Posted by racbarn - 26 Nov 2015